-Vector Limited and Todd Energy are 50:50 partners in Kapuni Energy which has developed a \$37 million, 25MW cogeneration plant within Vector's gas treatment plant complex at Kapuni.
+The Company and Todd Energy are 50:50 partners in Kapuni Energy which has developed a \$37 million, 25MW cogeneration plant within the Company's gas treatment plant complex at Kapuni.
 It provides the electricity and steam requirements of the KGTP and Fonterra's Lactose factory at Kapuni.
 It also exports excess electricity into the national grid.